Samhain Magick, Meaning + Rituals

 In the times of our ancestors, the sacred days celebrated on the Wheel of the Year were honored in tandem with the seasonal changes of the agricultural calendar.
 In the ancient Celtic lands, Halloween was known as Samhain (pronounced "Sow-in").
 In between the Autumn Equinox + Winter Solstice, Samhain was the final harvest and the day to honor our beloved dead.
 Let's explore how many of our modern day Halloween traditions like costumes, trick-or-treating, and jack-o-lanterns evolved from ancient Pagan culture.

-During this time of year, our ancestors observed great changes in the land as the gardens + forests became barren and the days became darker.
-The Pagans saw this as a liminal time where the veil that separates the world of the living from the land of the dead would become thin.
+At Samhain, our ancestors observed great changes in the land.
+The days had become noticeably darker and the lush green landscape had turn brown + barren.
+Our ancestors saw this as a liminal time where the veil separating the world of the living and the land of the dead would become thin.
 They believed that the spirits walked amongst us at Samhain.
-People would dress up in costumes + masks to disguise themselves so that they could walk amongst the spirits without being vulnerable to the mischief of tricksters.
-They carved faces into turnips that were placed in windows, on perimeters and carried during travel as talismans of protection from evil spirits.
-These carved turnips eventually evolved into the carved pumpkins we know today as jack-o-lanterns.
-Candles were also lit on "Ole Hallows Eve" to guide the spirits of their beloved dead home for a friendly visit.
-Family members would host what is called a Dumb Supper; a traditional holiday meal.
-A plate of favorite foods + treats would be set at the table for the visiting spirits of late family members.
-Stories of their memory would be shared in reverence at this holiday feast.
+People would dress in costumes + masks to disguise themselves so they could walk amongst the spirits without being vulnerable to the mischief of tricksters.
+Faces carved into turnips were placed in windows, at perimeters, and carried during travel as talismans against evil spirits.
+These carved turnips eventually evolved into our modern day jack-o-lanterns.
+On "Ole Hallows Eve," candles were lit and placed into windows to guide the spirits of their beloved dead home for a friendly visit.
+Family members would host a dumb supper; a traditional holiday meal with favorite foods + treats.
+A plate would be served + set at the dinner table to venerate the spirits.
 As the final holiday in the Wheel of the Year, Samhain was considered to be the New Year.
-It was a fire holiday that celebrated the cycle of life + death as we descended into the dark time of year.
-As the Wheel of the Year never ceases to stop turning, the light would be reborn at Yule, the Winter Solstice when the days begin to get longer.
+It was a fire holiday that honored the cycles of life + death as we descended into the dark time of year.
+As the Wheel of the Year never ceases to stop turning the light would be reborn at Yule, the Winter Solstice, when the days would begin to get longer.

 A Lesson from the Land